dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 Yes!
 But somehow Godot get's the breakpoints set with nvim-dap, **only** when started with nvim-dap.

 So I had to ask myself: how the f*ck was I debugging the last months??
-And well, the ansewer is easy, I actually was not using nvim-dap, but the **breakpoint keyword**.
+And well, the answer is easy, I actually was not using nvim-dap, but the **breakpoint keyword**.

 The following code will print `Hello` and then break and wait.
 ```gd